• Share this on:

 Egyptian strawberry producers are competitive and close to Europe.
 Unlike Morocco, most of the strawberries are airfreighted to Europe, which increases the price.

-Turkey has enough potential on its local market and nearby Russia, and does not need to compete in Europe with producers from Morocco or Egypt.
-However, with such a large production and its proximity to the European market, Turkey could become a stronger competitor in the future.
-It can easily reach Eastern European markets by railway, but also air-freight strawberries to Western Europe.
+Türkiye has enough potential on its local market and nearby Russia.
+It does not need to compete with producers from Morocco or Egypt.
+However, with such a large production and its proximity to the European market, it could become a stronger competitor.
+It can easily reach Eastern European markets by rail and air-freight to Western Europe.

 Serbia: small supplier with growth potential

-Serbia is already a supplier of frozen soft fruit, and with its proximity to Europe it has potential to grow into a larger exporter of fresh strawberries as well.
+Serbia is a supplier of frozen soft fruit.
+With its proximity to Europe it has potential to grow into a larger exporter of fresh strawberries as well.
 Companies such as All Berries have introduced new varieties from Italy to make Serbia a more attractive origin for fresh strawberries.
-The drawback of Serbia is that most cultivation takes place in open fields, which makes it more dependable on weather conditions and resulting in more unpredictable harvests.
+The drawback of Serbia is that most cultivation takes place in open fields.
+This makes it more dependable on weather conditions and results in more unpredictable harvests.

 Tips: